navgurukul/newton/js-dataTypes/DataTypes/stringQ.md

 ```

 *Solution*
-output: Hello this is my ‘Dell Laptop’;
+Hello this is my ‘Dell Laptop’;

 3. What is the error in this code?